 Properly funding these programs would let them do what they’re supposed to – provide regular, preventive dental care to those who can’t afford it.
 Unfortunately, that investment hasn’t been there for some time, and many people who rely on these programs suffer needlessly from untreated dental problems.
 Dentists in Ontario are doing what they can to treat patients in need, but public dental programs need better funding now.

 Take Healthy Smiles Ontario for example, a program that provides dental services to children and youth 17 years old and under from low-income homes.
 Today, it has only 254,000 kids enrolled out of an estimated 530,000 that are eligible for it.
 That’s 276,000 children across the province who need dental care but aren’t getting it.
 That leads to vulnerable kids missing classes or being away from school because of dental sick days.
-The province has three other major dental programs – for people on low incomes, people with disabilities and people with complex medical conditions – which are also underfunded.

 Healthy Smiles isn’t alone either, Ontario has three other major programs for families, people with disabilities, and people with complex medical conditions, and none of them are funded properly.See a list of current public dental programs.